top of page

 Bend all the slits back on themselves to make your exploding firework shape.
 Try to ensure they bend at the same point.

-You can press the edges down for a sharper effect, or like Mr 21m, you can move it around a bit which makes a more abstract explosion that's still super pretty.
+Push this onto your cardstock to leave a gluey print.
+You can press the edges down for a sharper effect, or like my youngest, you can move it around a bit which makes a more abstract explosion that's still super pretty.

 Now for the fun bit!
 Working quickly so the glue doesn't dry, sprinkle glitter liberally over the glued area until it's covered.